dcl67/SmartCanAPI/django/README.md

 ### EC2
  - The package manager is yum
+ - By default many dev packags aren't install
+ 1) `sudo yum install git`
  1) `sudo yum groupinstall "Development Tools"` install gcc and other tools
- 2) `sudo yum install python36-devel` config for python development
+ 1) `sudo yum install python36-devel` config for python development
+ 1) `sudo yum install mysql-devel` for mysqlclient
- 2) Use yum to install python36
+ 1) Use yum to install python36
- 3) Use python so install virtualenv, `sudo python3 -m pip virtualenv`
+ 1) Use python so install virtualenv, `sudo python3 -m pip virtualenv`
  - You'll want to use a virtual envirnoment like `virtualenv --python=/usr/lib/python3.6 env`

 ### Redis